-Situational and clinical depression are similar but not the same.
+Situational and clinical depression are similar, but they are not the same.
 Recognizing the differences between these types of depression is the first step toward getting help.

-Situational depression is known medically as “adjustment disorder with depressed mood.”
-It often resolves in time, and talking about the problem can ease the recovery process.
+Medically, situational depression is an “adjustment disorder with a depressed mood.”
+It often resolves with time, and talking about the problem can ease recovery.

-Adjustment disorder with depressed mood is another name for this emotional state.
+An adjustment disorder with a depressed mood is another name for this emotional state.

 Triggers can include:

 - a divorce